-We manufacture our zeolyst-based catalyst products using sodium silicates liquids from our performance chemicals product group to make specialty zeolite products, which are either used directly to produce catalysts or are sold as a precursor to other catalyst manufacturers.
+We manufacture our zeolyst-based catalyst products using sodium silicate liquids purchased directly from our performance chemicals product group to make specialty zeolite products.
+These zeolites are either used directly to produce catalysts or are sold as a precursor to other catalyst manufacturers.